My Most Used Git Commands

 bash

-I always use the option --rebase when I pull from a repository.
-This will keep my commits nice and clean on the top of the tree.
+I always use the --rebase option when I pull from a repository.
+This keeps my commits nice and clean at the top of the tree.
 You could use the alias gup.
-It was a senior developer who taught me the power of rebase.
+A senior developer taught me the power of rebase.

 git rebase <branch>